yehia67/documentation/getting-started/0.1/introduction/what-is-a-seed.md

 # What is a seed?

-**A seed is a secret password that's used to generate unique addresses and digital signatures.**
+**A seed is a secret password that's used to generate unique addresses and signatures.**

 Addresses are the accounts from which [transactions](introduction/what-is-a-transaction.md) are sent and received.

-Digital signatures prove ownership of an address and allow value transactions to be sent from addresses.
+Signatures prove ownership of an address and allow IOTA tokens to be spent from addresses.

 A seed can generate an almost unlimited amount of addresses: Enough that you don't need to worry about ever running out!